Operational quantum theory without predefined time: Discussion

-A related question is the classification of pre-selected processes that are compatible with definite causal order.
-This has led to introducing the notion of causally separable process operators \cite{OCB}, whose extension beyond two parties is a nontrivial question due to the possibility that the causal order between a subset of the local operations may depend on the settings or outcomes of other operations.
-This question will be investigated in an upcoming paper \cite{GOC}.

-The possibility for more general symmetry transformations found in this paper is another point that deserves further investigation.
-Could there be regimes in which time reversal is described by a non-unitary operator $S$ in additional to the transposition, and how would this be manifested experimentally?
-The same question applies equally importantly for transformations of type $I$ with a non-unitary $S$.
-Could they represent yet unprobed physics, and if not, why not?

-Finally, we hope that the present work will trigger new ways of thinking about the problem of unifying quantum theory and general relativity, complementing the field-theoretic approach of Refs.~\cite{Oeckl, Oeckl3, Oeckl2}.
-We have given a heuristic argument about why we expect that a background causal structure may be possible to infer from the operators describing the dynamics of other physical degrees of freedom, but it would be interesting to verify this by a rigorous argument, and find a criterion for when different points on the boundary of a region can be causally connected through the region.
-In this context, the physical fields we are looking at play a role similar to that of test systems in general relativity.
-But in a complete gravitational theory, the causal structure should itself be dynamical.
-One way in which this could be enacted in the present framework is by associating gravity with a field similar to the other physical fields that live on the boundary Hilbert space of every region, with different states of this field corresponding to different causal structures inside.
-Another possibility could be that gravity is an emergent phenomenon arising from the effective causal structure inferred from the dynamics of other fields, similarly to the way conjectured in the case with a background.
-In either case, formulating a theory of gravity can be expected to incorporate in a suitable way the idea of general covariance \cite{Rovelli}, which is one of the main lessons of general relativity \cite{Gravitation}.
-The developed operational formulation of quantum theory without predefined time seems to offer a natural framework for exploring this subject.
+Our work provides a new perspective on the informational foundations of quantum theory and the role of causality in it, as well as a general framework within which to study information processing with no causal structure \cite{QGcomputers, Lee, chiribella3, OCB, Chiribella12b, Colnaghi, Araujo, OG, Araujo3, Bennett1, daSilva, GCH, CTC, Aaronson2, Baumeler4, Morimae} and explore new potential routes to the unification of quantum theory and general relativity, complementing the field-theoretic approach of Refs.~\cite{Oeckl, Oeckl3, Oeckl2}.
+We have given a heuristic argument about why we expect that a background causal structure may be possible to infer from the operators describing the dynamics of the other physical degrees of freedom, which calls for a rigorous verification and suggests the search for criteria that link the causal structure in a region to the entanglement properties of the operator on its boundary.
+In this argument, the physical fields that we are considering are regarded as test fields that do not have effect on the causal structure, but in a gravitational theory the causal structure should itself be dynamical.
+One way in which this could be enacted in the present framework is by associating gravity with a field similar to the other physical fields.
+Another possibility is that gravity may be an emergent phenomenon arising from the effective causal structure inferred from the dynamics of other fields, similarly to the way conjectured in the case with a background.
+In either case, formulating a theory of quantum gravity is expected to incorporate in a suitable way the idea of general covariance \cite{Rovelli}, which is one of the main lessons of general relativity \cite{Gravitation}.
+The developed operational formulation of quantum theory without predefined time offers a natural framework for exploring this subject.